ocfu/ESPConsole/README.md

 # ESP Console for Arduino Projects
 ===========================================

-This library offers a command console for the ESP8266 (with ESP32 support coming soon) accessible via the serial port (Serial) and a WiFiClient.
+This library offers a command console for the ESP8266 (with ESP32 support in the future) accessible via the serial port (Serial) and a WiFiClient.
 It provides users with an interactive console for entering commands.
 Designed to facilitate debugging during the development of Arduino ESP projects, the library also enables remote administration through a Linux shell-like command interface.

 The console operates non-blockingly and requires frequent calls within the main loop() function without significant delays to function properly.
 It includes basic commands for viewing configuration, status, and processing information.
 Additionally, for projects utilizing a file system (LittleFS), the library provides a set of commands for managing the file system and files.